Targeted Function Balancing: Extensions to the ATC and the ATE

 Although this paper describes TFI and TFB in the context of estimating the ATT, they are both easily extended to estimate the ATC and the ATE.
 This appendix details how to do so.
+Although it is a slight abuse of notation, let $w \geq 0$ be a general vector of nonnegative weights.
+In the context of the ATC, these weights will only be defined for treated units.
+In the context of the ATE, these weights will be defined for the full sample.